All Products

 Step 1: Prepare encrypted models

-If you already have a model, you can skip this section and proceed to 2.
-Encrypt the model.
+If you already have a model, skip to Encrypt the model.

 pip3 install modelscope importlib-metadata